 Paideia comes from the Greek word for “instruction” or “nurture” or “training.”
 Ephesians 6:4 says: “And you, fathers, do not provoke your children to wrath, but bring them up in the training [paideia] and admonition of the Lord.”
 2 Timothy 3:16 says: “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction [paideia] in righteousness.”
 The paideia of the Lord is what we want to cultivate in our students.

-The “P” superimposed on an “X” in our logo is the Greek Chi-Rho symbol, the first two letters of the Greek word for “Christ.”
+The “P” superimposed on an “X” in our school logo is the Greek Chi-Rho symbol, the first two letters of the Greek word for “Christ.”
 It was a commonly used Christian symbol in the first few centuries of the Church and is still used today by certain branches of the Church.
-By using the Chi-Rho in our logo, we mean to symbolize that all our instruction [paideia] is founded on Christ, the one in whom all things hold together.
+By using the Chi-Rho in our logo, we mean to symbolize that all our instruction [paideia] is founded on Christ, the One in whom all things hold together.